12 January 2012

 I've tried many places for Brunch with her, and this is the place she likes best.

 Now, the not-so-good stuff.
-Waiting times can range from long, to the ridiculous.
+Waiting times at Wild Honey (Cafe) can range from long, to the ridiculous.
 Due to the small outlet space, average waiting time is 15 to 20 minutes.
 During peak periods, like breakfast, lunch or dinner hours, waiting times can stretch up to 60 to 90 minutes.

 While the food is good, in my opinion, it's not good enough to warrant waiting anything more than 40 minutes.